-Moored near the head of Beverley Beck are the three boats restored by the Beverley Barge Preservation Society which will be open to the public.
-The largest is the ‘Sheffield’ size barge Syntan, built by the Hepworth shipyard at Paull in 1949 for Richard Hodgson’s Tannery and transported hides and tanning materials from Hull docks to the wharf on Beverley Beck.
-Sun is a former ‘mud-hopper’ maintenance vessel built in 1960 by Camplings of Goole celebrating its 60th Birthday in 2020 and is used for charters and public day trips upstream on the River Hull.
-Mermaid is an ex-Trinity House tender, and was built in Korea in 1986 used for training and trips along Beverley Beck.
+Moored on Beverley Beck are three boats restored by the Beverley Barge Preservation Society which will be open to the public.
+The largest is the ‘Sheffield’ size barge Syntan, built by the Hepworth shipyard at Paull in 1949 for Richard Hodgsons Tannery and used for transporting tanning materials from Hull docks to the wharf on Beverley Beck.
+Sun is a former maintenance vessel built in 1960 by Camplings of Goole and is used for charters and public day trips upstream on the River Hull.
+Mermaid is an ex-Trinity House tender built in Korea in 1986 used for training and trips along Beverley Beck.

 PUBLIC ADMISSION IS FREE TO ALL VENUES